A board with posted notes

 How are we considering the varied working styles across different University Services areas?

-During the diagnostic stage, we obtained a clear insight into the specific needs of various teams.
+During the Diagnostic stage, we gained a clear insight into the specific needs of various teams.
 Whether it's the requirement for confidential spaces or other unique workspace features, we've taken note.
 Moving forward, we will be collaborating closely with each Directorate and individual teams to ensure the redesign not only supports their unique ways of working but also aligns with the overarching principles and vision of the University.

 What kind of internet infrastructure will be available for us on site?